 Quasi-experimental designs are a way to try to assess program effects when random assignment isn't possible.

 Rather than a randomly selected control group, a quasi-experimental design includes a comparison group.
 Comparison groups are made up of students who are not receiving the program.
 The key to creating a good comparison group is attempting to match the students as closely as possible to those receiving Second Step lessons.
 The more alike the two groups are, the more useful the comparison group data will be.
 The most common way to match comparison group students (or classrooms or schools) to those getting Second Step lessons is by using demographics, such as age, race or ethnicity, gender, income, etc.

-The drawback to the quasi-experimental approach is that-unlike with randomly-assigned student groups-you ultimately have less certainty that the two groups of students you're comparing are alike to begin with.

-Thus, differences between the groups that are unrelated to Second Step programs may be part of the cause of differences you find in outcomes.
+The drawback to the quasi-experimental approach is you ultimately have less certainty that the students in the two groups you're comparing are alike to begin with than with random assignment, and differences between the two groups that don't have to do with Second Step may be part of the cause of differences you find in outcomes.
 However, this approach is a reasonable way to increase the strength of an evaluation.